Pittsylvania County Transfer on Death Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Pittsylvania County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Pittsylvania County that you need to transfer you would only need to order our forms once for all of your properties in Pittsylvania County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Pittsylvania County you only need to order once.

 Virginia's statutory transfer on death deed became effective on July 1, 2013.
 These deeds are governed by the Uniform Real Property Transfer on Death Act (URPTODA), which is incorporated into the Virginia statutes at 64.2-621 et seq.